jul3x/RLSnake/README.md

 ## Purpose

-I wanted to dive a lil bit into Reinforcement Learning world to check possibilities of learning agents on my own.
+I wanted to dive a lil bit into Reinforcement Learning world to check possibilities of unsupervised learning agents on my own.
-And I have never ever created a Snake game so - additional plus for that.
+...nd I have never ever created a Snake game so, why not?

 ## Agents